jayanag/github-repo-popularity/README.md

 A Spring Boot backend service that fetches GitHub repositories, calculates their popularity based on stars, forks, and recency, and exposes this information via a REST API.
 Designed for clarity, scalability, and ease of extension.

 ## Features
-- Fetches repositories from the GitHub public API.
-- Calculates a popularity score using a configurable strategy:
+- Fetches repositories from the GitHub public API and calculates a popularity score based on:
-  - Stars (weight 0.6)
+  - Stars (weight: 60%)
-  - Forks (weight 0.3)
+  - Forks (weight: 30%)
-  - Recency of last update (weight 0.1)
+  - Recency of last update (weight: 10%)
 - Supports filtering by programming language and creation date.
 - Supports pagination via `perPage` and `page` query parameters.
 - Comprehensive error handling and validation.